 This is a question I get frequently.
 During easy runs, I do.
 During workouts and races, I don’t.
 I don’t typically listen to podcasts when I run and usually keep podcasts on in the background when I’m working or cleaning my house (hey, we all need motivation right?).

 I should preface this review with: for years, I used the standard iPhone headphones and didn’t have an issue.
 I could buy dollar store headphones, and they would work.
+I didn’t know how amazing a wireless headphone would be until I invested in it.

 The primary issue, for me, was safety and hearing things around me.
 With standards headphones, I always kept the music low to hear around me.